fdev31/pgui4o/README.rst

 OctoPrint UI for LCD touch screens
 ##################################

-Attempt to make the printer LCD controller useless if you have an Octopi__ setup
+Attempt to make the printer LCD controller unnecessary if you have an Octopi__ setup

 __ https://github.com/guysoft/OctoPi